dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_config_CHANGELOG.md

 ## 1.3.0

-- Add key for assets to be linked.
-Backwards compatible, in earlier versions the key will not be read and the list of assets to be linked will be empty.
+- Rev version to know whether the Dart/Flutter SDK can consume `BuildOutput.assetsForLinking`. the key will not be read and the list of assets to be linked will be empty.

 ## 1.2.0